Shwartz/promise/README.md

 After build is done, point browser to DEV or DIST folder.
 There should be 4 buttons which replace hard coded names to new translations.

-Due to the fact, that Promise use Ajax and get file `/json/translations.js` asynchronously it is loaded faster.
+Due to the fact, that Promise use Ajax and get file `/json/translations.js` asynchronously, it is loaded faster.

-`/json/translationSimple.js` is delivered by using RequireJS request which comes very last and translation happened with noticeable delay.
+File `/json/translationSimple.js` is delivered by using RequireJS request, which comes very last and translation happened with noticeable delay.